20th September 2022

 The ECT’s members recently sought to tackle the treaty’s inherent climate problem, negotiating reforms to “modernise” it and bring it in line with the goals of the Paris Agreement.

-The European Commission has been very active in the negotiations, trying to secure an outcome that would fix the treaty’s incompatibility with EU law and ensure consistency with its own climate targets.
+The European Commission was very active in the negotiations, trying to secure an outcome that would fix the treaty’s incompatibility with EU law and ensure consistency with its own climate targets.

-As it stands, the EU and UK are the only parties to make use of this mechanism, phasing out the protection of existing fossil fuel investments 10 years after the reform enters into force.
+As it stood, the EU and UK were the only parties to make use of this mechanism, phasing out the protection of existing fossil fuel investments 10 years after the reform enters into force.

-With years until the new treaty enters into force, this means that foreign coal, oil and gas companies will still be able to sue EU and member state governments over their climate policies until the late 2030s – stifling progress in the very window we need to accelerate action.
-Meanwhile, fossil fuel investors abroad will continue to benefit indefinitely – at least for now – from the ECT’s protection.
+With years until the new treaty entered into force, this would have meant that foreign coal, oil and gas companies would still be able to sue EU and member state governments over their climate policies until the late 2030s – stifling progress in the very window we need to accelerate action.
+Meanwhile, fossil fuel investors abroad could continue to benefitfrom the ECT’s protection.

 The EU also decided to exclude the protection of new fossil fuel investments made after August 2023, but with significant exceptions for certain types of gas projects.

-And then with the addition of biomass, hydrogen, ammonia and carbon capture storage to the scope of investment protections – which present significant sustainability concerns or are unproven – the new ECT will further constrain the regulatory space necessary to adapt energy transition policies.
+And then with the addition of biomass, hydrogen, ammonia and carbon capture storage to the scope of investment protections – which present significant sustainability concerns or are unproven – the new ECT would have further constrained the regulatory space necessary to adapt energy transition policies.

 “The bottom line is that we are still left with a dangerous agreement that will obstruct urgent action to tackle the climate crisis for years to come.
 The EU must finally do what is necessary for the climate, and legally right: walk away.”